Every business scans the marketplace for the best vendor so they can make an informed purchase.

 Bidding is straightforward when the RFQ process is comprehensive.
 Long hours spent by procurement team members on perfecting the RFQ document pay off at this stage.

-Decision-making can be made easier by sending out RFQs in a templated format and comparing vendor responses.
+Decision making can be made easier by sending out RFQs in a templated format and comparing vendor responses.

 - Stakeholder management: Create a one-page bid response summary with key information for project stakeholders or the bid selection committee.
 List the number of bids received, qualified bidders, and pricing details for every bid.
 Bidders may be disqualified if they don’t meet the vendor selection criteria.
 In this case, communicate the reason for disqualification to them.

 - Selection: Select the vendor that meets the pricing targets and project terms.
 Formulate a memo outlining the reasons for choosing the final supplier.
-Detailed RFQ process information is useful for managing the upcoming bids or training new team members.
+Detailed RFQ process information is useful for managing upcoming bids or training new team members.

 - Award: So, you’ve finally found a dependable supplier for your RFQ!
 Use this time to inform them of their winning bid and get their written acceptance.
 If you enter into price negotiations with the winning supplier, sign a binding contract with them before announcing the bid winner.
 Publicly inform all the bidders of the final decision and thank them for their applications.
 Maintain cordial relations with the vendors that didn’t qualify as you may require their services in the future.

-What to include in an RFQ
+How to write an RFQ

+Before you write an RFQ, you must need to know what it entails.
 While RFQs vary for different industries and business needs, there are certain elements that should always be included in a request for quotation.

 Invitation to bid and summary